harlinhayley/ClimateDataJam/README.md

 These three alternative social drivers (fff, L, & E) would replace "population" "GDP" and "urbanization" in climate scenarios data.

-Repairative data work and counterdata is needed to fill data gaps.

 # Ideas for what could happen next:
 - Develop metric to show relation between fff ($investment, $subsidies) and increased global CO2 emissions (gigatonnes, GtCO2), as well as other pollutants.
+Repairative data work and counterdata is needed to fill data gaps.
 - Develop metric to show relation between L (L-distance, L-exchange, L-landuse) and increased global CO2 emissions (gigatonnes, GtCO2),  as well as other pollutants.
+Repairative data work and counterdata is needed to fill data gaps.
 - Develop metric to show relation between fff ($investment, $subsidies) and increased global CO2 emissions (gigatonnes, GtCO2), as well as other pollutants.
+Repairative data work and counterdata is needed to fill data gaps.
 - Work needs to be done to assemble an updated bibliography that pertain to these new metrics, and a rationale written for their use.

 # More about fff, L & E